aspose-slides/Aspose.Slides-Products/slides/en/net/chart/create-graph/_index.md

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Create Graph in C#" h2="Powerful cross-platform .NET API for creating a graph based on presentation slides using C# code on NET Framework, .NET Core, Windows Azure, Mono or Xamarin Platforms" >}}
+{{< blocks/products/pf/feature-page-header h1="Create Graph in C#" h2="Powerful cross-platform .NET API for creating a graph based on provided data using C# code on NET Framework, .NET Core, Windows Azure, Mono or Xamarin Platforms" >}}

-{{% blocks/products/pf/feature-page-section h2="Create Graph using Aspose.Slides" %}}
+{{% blocks/products/pf/feature-page-section h2="Create graph from data using Aspose.Slides" %}}

 [**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/) is a powerful .NET library used to open and view, manipulate or edit presentations, create animations, import presentations from images or documents, create charts, and convert presentations to files in other formats.